sercankulcu/sercankulcu.github.io/_thoughts/carl-von-clausewitz-on-war.md

 Clausewitz called this interference *friction*.

 In war, friction includes uncertainty, fear, weather, mistakes, delay, incomplete information, exhaustion, and human behavior.
-Outside war, the scale is different but the pattern is familiar.
+Outside war, the scale is different, but the pattern is familiar.

 A project begins with a neat timeline and immediately meets an unavailable person, a hidden technical problem, a misunderstood requirement, a budget constraint, or a decision that takes three times longer than expected.